-The trick to figuring out a good curly hair routine is to first figure out what type of curly hair you have.
-There are 10 different classifications of hair types, starting with type 1, which refers to perfectly straight hair.
+The trick to figuring out a good curly hair routine is first figuring out what type of curly hair you have.
+There are ten different classifications of hair types, starting with type 1, which refers to perfectly straight hair.
 The other nine types are all varying degrees of curly hair.
-These curly hair types are divided into three main categories, wavy, curly, and coily, with type 2A being loose, “S”-shaped curls and type 4C being the tightest, kinkiest of coils.
+These curly hair types are divided into three main categories, wavy, curly, and coily, with type 2A being loose, “S”-shaped curls, and type 4C being the tightest, kinkiest of coils.

 Once you identify your curly hair type, you can better choose the products and styling techniques that will give you the style and texture of curls you desire.
-Finding a curly hair routine that works for you can involve a bit of trial and error.
+Finding a curly hair routine that works for you involves trial and error.
 Here are a few of our best curly hair tips and tricks to help curly-headed gals everywhere get the luscious locks you crave.

 Our Top 10 Curly Hair Tips

 1. Find a Curly Hair Routine That Works for You.

 As we already mentioned, the products and techniques you use will depend greatly on the type of curls you’re dealing with.
 Tighter spirals are usually drier, denser, and more prone to breakage than soft waves, so you’ll need thicker, more hydrating creams and gels to care for your curls.
 Conversely, wavy-haired ladies should steer clear of heavy products that can weigh hair down, making it limp, lifeless, and greasy.